24 Hours in Moncton | A Photographer’s Guide to Food, Art, and Local Brews

 About the Author

 Roland Bast is a Canadian travel photographer and visual storyteller based in Ottawa.
-A member of TMAC (Travel Media Association of Canada), he specializes in capturing the emotion, culture, and beauty of Canadian destinations through authentic storytelling and original photography.
+A member of TMAC (Travel Media Association of Canada) from 2022 to 2025, he specializes in capturing the emotion, culture, and beauty of Canadian destinations through authentic storytelling and original photography.

 Written and photographed by Roland Bast.